racinmat/GTAVisionExport-postprocessing/README.md

 Note: pausing game has significant impact on timeofday flow, it looks like during classic 4camera data gathering, timeofday changing is 10 times slower.

-# Documentation:

-There are 3 repositories:
-- GTAVisionExport
-    - the actual GTA mod which modifies the game
-- GTAVisionExport_Server
-    - repo with some scripts to control the data gathering and preview gathered images
-- GTAVisionExport_postprocessing
-    - whole postprocessing, most of interesting things is here

 ## Notes about offroad: